top of page

 Walking, wheeling and cycling – for all

-Assistant Active Travel Advisor, Transport for Wales
+Nicola Grima, Active Travel Delivery Programme Lead, Transport for Wales

 Inclusive cycling: creating opportunities for all

-Cathy Chadwick-Rayner, Project Lead, West Yorkshire Inclusive Cycling Provision
+Cathy Chadwick-Rayner, Project Lead, West Yorkshire Inclusive Cycling Provision / Everybody's Cycling

 Accessible paths and parks: developing a policy in St Helens